stackrox/kube-linter/docs/generated/checks.md

 **Description**: Indicates when a HorizontalPodAutoscaler specifies less than three minReplicas

-**Remediation**: Increase be number of replicas in the HorizontalPodAutoscaler to at least three to increase fault tolerance.
+**Remediation**: Increase the number of replicas in the HorizontalPodAutoscaler to at least three to increase fault tolerance.

 **Template**: [hpa-minimum-replicas](generated/templates.md#horizontalpodautoscaler-minimum-replicas)